roboflow/inference/docs/inference_sdk/http_client.md

 CLIENT.get_model_description(model_id="some/1", allow_loading=True)
 ```

-If `allow_loading` is set to `True` - model will be loaded as side-effect if it is not already loaded.
+If `allow_loading` is set to `True`: model will be loaded as side-effect if it is not already loaded.
 Default: `True`.